IIIF/training/europeana/edm/Europeana_and_iiif.md

 ## Try it out!

-To create an edm file with the IIIF extension, please fill out the [edm-iiif template file](https://docs.google.com/document/d/1hAiXhP2MdnJZPbmBG8hcaKLwAHnuCADi-m0hAVYubp0/edit) inserting your own metadata (we included the most basic properties but you can add your own).
+To help you to create an EDM file with the IIIF extension you can go to the [edm-iiif template file](https://docs.google.com/document/d/1hAiXhP2MdnJZPbmBG8hcaKLwAHnuCADi-m0hAVYubp0/edit).
+You can copy in your own metadata (we included the most basic properties but you can add your own) including the new IIIF image link and manifest link.
+Please also make sure to change the rdf:about of the Provided CHO to something unique.

 Template Key:
 ```
-* Yellow: link to the image(s) in the repository that you created in part 1 of this workshop
+* Yellow: is the base link to the item/s in the repository that you created in part 1 of this workshop
+* Blue: is the image request syntax
+* Pink insert the link to your manifest
 * Green: insert your metadata (or leave the default.)
 * Orange: insert your rights statements (!Make sure your rights statements are valid, if you are unsure, leave the default.)
 ```

 ## Double check time

-Checklist:
+Checklist for common errors
+1. Are the links to the main image **all the same** (in isShownBy, rdf:about of the WebResource, and inside the manifest)?
+2. Is the base link of the IIIF service the same as the main image link (base link / identifier)?
+3. Are all the images served via **https**?
+4. Are the two links in the two properties of the svcs:service class **http** links?
+5. Do all the links resolve (check the images and the manifest)?

+## Save your new record

-Once you have finished then you can copy and paste the code into an xml editor or into notepad (in Windows Accessories on a PC) and
+Once you have finished and double checked your g-doc record then you can copy and paste the code into an xml editor or into notepad (in Windows Accessories on a PC) and:

 * Save as .xml

-Then,
+Then:

 * Create a folder and put the file in it
 * Zip the folder

-In the next section we will show you how to upload the record into the Sandbox.
+In the next section we will show you how to upload the record into the Metis Sandbox to see what it will look like in Europeana.